Priti0427/Transaction_Fraud_Detection/README.md

 # Transaction_Fraud_Detection
-Designing Machine Learning Pipeline for Classification Algorithms Implements Machine Learning Algorithms to check the performance and picks the best one.
+Designing Machine Learning Pipeline for Classification Algorithms.

+Implements Machine Learning Algorithms to check the performance and picks the best one.
 # Acknowledgements
 Sklearn docs